erincunningham7/project-portfolio-five/README.md

 [Link to live site](https://clean-cosmetics-ecommerce-app-ddc58ad89794.herokuapp.com/)

 Clean Cosmetics is an ecommerce application specifically design to facilitate commercial transactions, and involves an online transfer of information.
-For my resu

 # Table Of Contents